Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 The LINX Reflux Management System

 A relatively new technology for the treatment of GERD is the LINX Reflux Management System that works by reinforcing the LES.
-A small flexible ring of magnetic titanium beads is placed around the lower esophagus; this procedure is performed through keyhole surgery.
+A small flexible ring of magnetic titanium beads is placed around the lower oesophagus; this procedure is performed through keyhole surgery.

 The device is designed to allow the movement of food and gas through the LES by the separation of the beads under the pressure of swallowing, the magnetic attraction returns the beads to their original position after swallowing, thereby preventing reflux.